natebarksdale/natebarksdale.github.io/src/content/blog/2007-11-24-portfolio-investment.md

 description: Delving into the visual identity of a distinguished investment management company through a sleek logo and business card design.
 Based on the content, relevant coordinates could be approximately 34.0522° N, 118.2437° W (Los Angeles, CA).
 emoji: 📈
 tags:
-  - 💼 business cards
+  - 💼 Business
-  - 💰 investments
+  - 💰 Commerce
+  - 📝 Writing
+  - 📊 Data Visualization
+  - ⚖️ Law
 haiku: |
   Investing with care,
   Futures brightened by wisdom,